The224/CRUD-Maker/README.md

 * Delete - by given Object
 * Delete - by given id

-Implement of Linker in DB
-* Push - all update or create Object
-* FetchAll - all database Object
-* FetchWithQuery - fetch by query in param

 ### Annotations
 Implement our own annotation or java annotation